tgstation/tgstation/tools/UpdatePaths/readme.md

 /area/github),
 ```

-As addendum, you don't have to use both `@ANY` and `@OLD:prop_name` together.
+As an addendum, you don't have to use both `@ANY` and `@OLD:prop_name` together.
 I'm merely providing a single example for the both of them and their most practical usage.

 ### Blend it all together